Here’s What You Need To Know About What's Happening In Germany Right Now

 The absence of a clear path to a government that commands a parliamentary majority has left Merkel in an unusual position.
 For the first time in a long time, she is vulnerable.

-The chancellor might push for a minority government, but that scenario is unprecedented in post-War Germany.
+The chancellor might push for a minority government, but that scenario is unprecedented in postwar Germany.
 A minority government, be it the CDU/CSU alone, in partnership with the FDP or, more likely, with the Greens, would need to seek support for its policies on a vote-by-vote basis.
-This would inevitably increase the chances of Merkel tripping up especially if called to deal with a crisis situation such as those faced by her government in recent years e.g. Greece’s financial collapse, war in Ukraine, and allowing more refugees into Germany.
+This would inevitably increase the chances of Merkel tripping up, especially if called to deal with a crisis situation such as those faced by her government in recent years (e.g. Greece’s financial collapse, war in Ukraine, and allowing more refugees into Germany).

 That said, a minority administration between Merkel’s party and the Greens, for example, could find support on a number of issues among the other parliamentary parties, including on Europe and a digital transformation agenda.
 The alliance could survive for a few months or years – on a slim agenda.

 All the while, Merkel would need to retain the support of her party.
-One of the first tests of the depth of her support (or lack thereof) within her own ranks would emerge when parliament votes to confirm her as chancellor because the vote is done in secret.
+One of the first tests of the depth of her support (or lack thereof) within her own ranks would emerge when parliament votes to confirm her as chancellor, because the vote is done in secret.

 The good news for Merkel is that she has some time on her side: If an internal power struggle does emerge, there is no immediate successor in sight.